-This is another grey challenging area in respect of a case involving untraceable shareholders of paid up shares.
-It is similar to Misc.
-Civil Application No. 685 of 2019.
-The Application addresses the following questions: One, what is the position of the law in respect of untraceable shareholders with paid up shares?
-Two, are their shares amenable to auction by an order of the Court through the doctrine of "compulsory share sale by the Court"?
-Three, what is the fate of the Company in the current circumstances where the Business Registration and Licensing Authoring (BRELA) has introduced a new registration system requiring all past and new Companies to be uploaded and registered on an Electronic Online System documents such as passport or NIDA Cards for individual shareholders and Certificate of Incorporation for corporate entities holding shares in a Company?
+What is the position of the law in respect of untraceable shareholders with paid up shares?
+Are their shares amenable to auction by an order of the Court through the doctrine of "compulsory share sale by the Court"?
+What is the fate of the Company in the current circumstances where the Business Registration and Licensing Authoring (BRELA) has introduced a new registration system requiring all past and new Companies to be uploaded and registered on an Electronic Online System documents such as passport or NIDA Cards for individual shareholders and Certificate of Incorporation for corporate entities holding shares in a Company?

-The answers to the above questions, are the test of the two divergent interests; one, interests of the Company and; two, interests of the untraceable shareholders.
+The answers to the above questions, among others lie at the centre of this application.
+The answers are the test of the two divergent interests; one, interests of the Company and; two, interests of the untraceable shareholders.

 In my observation, the case will wake up a desire to file similar applications by many Companies who are stranded on what to do following the BRELA's policy directives.
-Though there are serious challenges in bringing into application of the doctrine of compulsory share sale by the Court, it is the general opinion of this Court that Court of law in today's World has to act flexible and pragmatically to give effect to fair and genuine commercial arrangement if it considers just and equitable to do so.

-The application is brought by way of chamber summons made under Section 95 and Order XLIII Rule 2 of the Civil Procedure Code Cap 33 (R. E. 2002).
-The Applicant sought for two orders:
+Though there are serious challenges in bringing into application of the doctrine of compulsory share sale by the Court, it is the general opinion of this Court that Courts of law in today's World has to act flexible and pragmatically to give effect to fair and genuine commercial arrangement if it considers just and equitable to do so.
+Having so said, I will now proceed to consider the application before the Court which is brought by way of chamber summons made under Section 95 and Order XLIII Rule 2 of the Civil Procedure Code Cap 33 (R. E. 2002).
+The Applicants sought for two orders:

-i) That, this Honourable Court be pleased to grant an order allowing the Board of Directors of the Applicant's

-- Company to dispose of the shares held in the Company by the 2nd Respondent and cause the named Respondents' names removed from the Company's register to seize existing as a member of the Applicant's Company. - ii) That, this Honourable Court be pleased to grant an order allowing and compelling the 1st Respondent herein to record and recognize all changes in the Applicant's Company shareholding structure as shall be made pursuant to the orders of the Court sought in (i) herein above.
+- i) That, this Honourable Court be pleased to grant an order allowing the Board of Directors of the Applicant's Company to dispose of the shares held in the Company by the 2nd to the Respondent and cause the named Respondents' names removed from the Company's register to seize existing as members of the Applicant's Company. - ii) That this Honourable Court be pleased to grant an order allowing and compelling the 1st Respondent herein to record and recognize all changes in the Applicant's Company shareholding structure as shall be made pursuant to the orders of the Court sought in (i) herein above.

-This Application has been taken out at the instance of Lexmicus Attorney and it is supported with the Affidavit of Mukesh Tulsidas Mamlani.
-Paragraph 1- 21 of the supporting affidavits states:
+The application has been taken out at the instance of Lexmicus Attorney and it is supported by the Affidavit of Prabhu Thirumalai.
+Paragraph 1- 16 of the supporting affidavits states:

-- 1. That, I currently serve as a Director in the Applicant's Company Board of Director, thus conversant with the facts I am about to depose hereunder. - 2.
-That, I have served as a Director in the Board of Directors of the Applicant's Company since June, 2009.
-I have, since joining the Board of Directors of the Applicant's Company, been attending all meetings called by the Boards of Directors off the Company. - 3.
-Further to the above, in the course of discharging my duties as the Director of the Applicant's Company, I have happened
+- 1. That, I currently serve as a Director in the Applicant's Company Board of Directors, thus conversant with the facts I am about to depose hereunder. - 2.
+That, I have served as a Director in the Board of Directors of the Applicant's Company since 2010, I have, since joining the Board of Directors of the Applicant's Company, been attending all meeting called by the Board and the Members of the Company. - 3.
+Further to the above, in the course of discharging my duties as the Director of the Applicant's Company, I have happened to learn and fully understand the history of the Applicant's Company since its incorporation to date. - 4.
+That, the Applicant's Company was incorporated here in Tanzania on 19th day of November in the year 1966 A.D whereas the initial founder of the said